Close Menu

 When a workers’ compensation claim is settles, the language of the settlement contract can control the Social Security disability offset.
 Your workers’ compensation attorney should write the settlement agreement to be in your favor.
 Typically, this means that the agreement states the SSA should calculate any offset for the lifetime of the worker.

-You can exclude payments for legal fees, medical expenses, future medical expenses, and skilled home health care.
+You can exclude payments for legal fees, medical costs, future medical costs, and skilled home health care.
 These type of payments may be excluded from the gross workers’ compensation settlement when calculating the offset.
 See Social Security Administration, Program Operations Manual System §DI 52001 and 20 CFR § 404.408.
 Medical expenses paid by Medicare are not excludable.
 Furthermore, you must document any expenses or fees or the SSA will not allow the deduction of the fees and expenses from the workers’ compensation payments.

 In most states, SSDI is offset by the amount necessary to reach the 80 percent cap.
 However, in certain states it is the workers’ compensation payment that is reduced.
 You need to determine how this affects you considering the state you live in.